heroku/nibs/walkthrough.md

 ## Products

-- Products come from the Product2 object in Salesforce and are synchronized using Heroku Connect
+- Products come from the Product2 table in Postgres.
+If you configured Salesforce integration, the Product2 table is automatically synchronized with the Product2 object in Salesforce.
-- Users can add a product to their wish list or share products on social networks
+- You can add a product to your wish list or share products on social networks

 <div class="row" style="padding-top: 4px;">